Court says EU states must label Israeli settlement products

-BRUSSELS (AP) — The European Union’s top court ruled Tuesday that EU countries must oblige retailers to identify products made in Israeli settlements with special labels, in a ruling likely to spark anger in Israel.
+BRUSSELS (AP) — The European Union’s top court ruled Tuesday that EU countries must identify products made in Israeli settlements with special labels, in a decision welcomed by rights groups but likely to spark anger in Israel.

 The European Court of Justice said in a statement that “foodstuffs originating in the territories occupied by the State of Israel must bear the indication of their territory of origin.”

-The Luxembourg-based court said that when products come from an Israeli settlement, their labeling must provide an “indication of that provenance.”
+The Luxembourg-based court said when products come from an Israeli settlement, their labeling must provide an “indication of that provenance” so that consumers can make “informed choices” when they shop.

-The EU has consistently spoken out against settlement expansion, saying it undermines the hopes for a two-state solution by gobbling up lands claimed by the Palestinians.
-Israel says the labeling is unfair and discriminatory.
-It claims that other countries involved in territorial disputes are not similarly sanctioned.
+The EU has consistently spoken out against Israeli settlement expansion, saying it undermines the hopes for a two-state solution by gobbling up lands claimed by the Palestinians.
+Israel says the labeling is unfair and discriminatory and says other countries involved in disputes over land are not similarly sanctioned.

 The EU wants any produce made in the settlements to be easily identifiable to shoppers and insists that they should not carry the generic “Made in Israel” tag.